Jiimboeq2/TLE-Stacks-Queues/README.md

 Make sure to read the README file for detailed instructions.

-These stacks are intended for isxogre but can be converted to isxri via cbimport
+These stacks are intended for isxogre but can be converted to isxri via cb import

 Move the scripts to C:\Program Files (x86)\InnerSpace\Scripts.